 While the U.K. regulators approved the merger in August 2020, the United States was less kind.
 Two months later, in October, the US Justice Department said it had serious antitrust concerns with regards to the merger.

 Then, in November, it filed a lawsuit against Visa, calling it “a monopolist in online debit transactions.”
-In January 2021, a year after the acquisition was announced, Visa officially called off the acquisition.
+In January 2021, a year after the acquisition was announced, Visa officially called off the purchase.

 Interestingly enough, Plaid wasn’t too mad about the acquisition falling through.
 The firm, as a result of heightened awareness due to the acquisition as well as increased interest in investment apps like Robinhood (due to the coronavirus and subsequent stimulus checks), was able to grow by more than 60 percent (equal to 4,000 new customers).